rdlauer/articles/kinvey/kotlin-sdk/post.md

 - 👤 Easy enterprise [authentication](https://devcenter.kinvey.com/rest/guides/mobile-identity-connect);
 - ...and a mighty collection of [client SDKs](https://devcenter.kinvey.com).

-Speaking of those client SDKs, it's important to note that instead of providing one or two SDKs to cover "most" app development scenarios, Kinvey goes above and beyond to provide tailored SDKs for a variety of frameworks and platforms:
+Speaking of those client SDKs, instead of providing one or two SDKs to cover "most" app development scenarios, Kinvey goes above and beyond to provide tailored SDKs for a variety of frameworks and platforms:

 - iOS
 - Android